bookofproofs/bookofproofs.github.io/_sources/history/12th-century/al-samawal.md

 * After writing the al-Bahir al-Samawal travelled in many countries including Iraq, Syria, Kohistan (a mountainous area in Pakistan and Afghanistan) and Azerbaijan (northwestern of Iran).
 * We know from his own writings that he was in Maragheh in Azerbaijan on 8 November 1163, for on that date al-Samawal made a commitment to the faith of Islam.
 * This decision was not taken without a great deal of thought by al-Samawal.
-* Of course al-Samawal's father, being Jewish, would have found his son's conversion to Islam a painful experience and al-Samawal, not wishing to hurt his father, delayed his conversion for four years.
-* After this time al-Samawal wrote to his father setting out his reasons for changing his religion from the Jewish faith to Islam.
-* At this time the much travelled al-Samawal was in Aleppo, in northern Syria, and his father set out at once to see him on receiving the letter.
-* However, al-Samawal's father died on the journey before seeing his son.
 * We mentioned that al-Samawal was trained in medicine in his youth.
 * Several rulers, always keen to have the best possible doctors, became patients of al-Samawal.
 * The only medical work by al-Samawal which has survived is essentially a sex manual which includes many erotic stories.